Last Updated on

 - Clothing and accessories (Price varies according to quantity, brand, and the specific pieces you order)

-Costs to prepare a retail business can be significant depending on the current condition and layout of the location.
+Costs to prepare a retail clothing business can be significant depending on the current condition and layout of the location.
 Commonly the store will need dressing rooms constructed, in addition to mirrors, flooring and signage.

 Any clothing boutique will need working capital to keep it operating smoothly.
 The common struggle is due to the high cost of inventory and the time to turn that inventory into sales, which can take weeks or even months.
 There is also the balance of ensuring there is sufficient inventory on hand in the right sizes.